MIT Radiation Laboratory: Formation

 American researchers and officials were amazed at the magnetron, and the NDRC immediately started plans for manufacturing and incorporating the devices.
 Alfred Lee Loomis, who headed the NDRC Microwave Committee, led in establishing the Radiation Laboratory at MIT as a joint Anglo-American effort for microwave research and system development using the new magnetron.

 The name 'Radiation Laboratory', selected by Loomis when he selected the building for it on the MIT campus, was intentionally deceptive, albeit obliquely correct in that radar uses radiation in a portion of the electromagnetic spectrum.
 It was chosen to imply the laboratory's mission was similar to that of the Ernest O. Lawrence's Radiation Laboratory at UC Berkeley; i.e., that it employed scientists to work on nuclear physics research.
 At the time, nuclear physics was regarded as relatively theoretical and inapplicable to military equipment, as this was before atomic bomb development had begun.

 Ernest Lawrence was an active participant in forming the Rad Lab and personally recruited many key members of the initial staff.
 Most of the senior staff were Ph.D. physicists who came from university positions.
 They usually had no more than an academic knowledge of microwaves, and almost no background involving electronic hardware development.
 Their capability, however, to tackle complex problems of almost any type was outstanding.
-Later in life, nine members of the staff were recipients of the Nobel Prize for other accomplishments.

 In June 1941, the NDRC became part of the new Office of Scientific Research and Development (OSRD), also administered by Vannevar Bush, who reported directly to President Roosevelt.
 The OSRD was given almost unlimited access to funding and resources, with the Rad Lab receiving a large share for radar research and development.

 Starting in 1942, the Manhattan Project absorbed a number of the Rad Lab physicists into Los Alamos and Lawrence's facility at Berkeley.
 This was made simpler by Lawrence and Loomis being involved in all of these projects.